π΅πΉ ETH Lisbon Hackathon Guide

 Objective: Rewarding successful integrations of a Chronicle Oracle.

-Description: Each team that manages to successfully integrate a Chronicle Oracle on one of the supported chains, Sepoila (Ethereum), Polygon zkEVM (testnet), or Gnosis Chain (mainnet), will receive an equal share from the $2500 DAI reward pool.
+Description: Each team that manages to successfully integrate a Chronicle Oracle on one of the supported chains, Sepolia (Ethereum), Polygon zkEVM (testnet), or Gnosis Chain (mainnet), will receive an equal share from the $2500 DAI reward pool.
 The integration should be crucial to the product or project's operation, serving a legitimate purpose.

 Reward: $2500 DAI